 ## <chr> <chr> <int> <dbl>

-A much higher proportion of disadvantaged neighborhoods are Majority Hispanic (0.750) compared to non disadvantage neighborhoods (0.165).
+A much higher percentage of disadvantaged neighborhoods are Majority Hispanic (75.0) compared to non disadvantage neighborhoods (16.5).

 What about summarizing the relationship between a categorical and numeric variable?
 A typical way of summarizing the relationship between a categorical variable and a numeric variable is to take the mean of the numeric variable for each level of the categorical variable.
 What is the mean pollution levels for majority vs non-majority Hispanic neighborhoods?